Kaon CP violation and neutron EDM in the minimal left-right symmetric model: Introduction

-Previous analyses of these observables with RH currents are available.
+Early detailed studies are found in~\cite{Frere:1990cj,Frere:1991jt,Frere:1991db}.
+The topic has received a renewed interest in the last few years.
 The works~\cite{Cirigliano:2016yhc,Dekens:2017hyc} address the problem via an effective theory of RH currents in a model independent way which necessarily misses the detailed phase correlations.
 Ref.~\cite{Haba:2018byj} analyzes a specific choice of LR discrete symmetry (the left-right charge conjugation $\C$, see below) and we shall compare their findings with our results.
+In particular we point out an issue in the calculation of the relevant meson-baryon couplings that affects the calculation of the chiral loop contributions and alters substantially the conclusions in the PQ scenario.
 In \cite{Haba:2017jgf}, the left-right parity $\P$ was considered in the limit of decoupled $W_R$, where only the flavor-changing heavy scalar contributes, making it effectively a particular two Higgs doublet model.
 In all cases, the detailed analysis of the correlations among the different observables shows to be relevant.

 In summary, we review and reassess the impact of the $\eps$, $\eps'$ and $n$EDM observables on the LRSM, paying attention to the theoretical uncertainties, presently dominated by the hadronic matrix elements, and to the phase patterns and correlations ensuing from either choice of LR symmetry (generalized $\P$ or $\C$).
 As far as $\eps'/\eps$ is concerned, we consider two benchmark cases: i) a scenario in which the SM prediction of $\eps'$ saturates the experimental result, and ii) a new-physics one where the LRSM contribution is the main source for it.